lauxenfans/CS50-Final-Project/written/README.md

 Hello there!
 Thank you so much for taking a look at our project.
 In this writeup, you will find all of the necessary compilation information and usage to get started with using WriteRight.
 This document should be comprehensive, however, in the case that you run into errors, please contact us via: cbli@college.harvard.edu, sthurber@college.harvard.edu, lauxenfans@college.harvard.edu.

 *Note: Due to the limitations of CS50, we were unable to get all 3 portions of the website to link together.
 However, all 3 portions work individually.
 Below is the implementation for how the code works right now with some notes about debugging if you run into issues.
+We have found that results may vary due to different operating systems.
+If you would like to see each of these programs more in depth and they are not running on your computer, please contact us, and we will be very willing to demonstrate how each portion works.
 We will denote these potential issues in a similar format to this*

 **Compilation**
     To work on our code, you will first have to get your computer up to date with the necessary installations.
 We decided to utilize the desktop Github and VSCode files.